nickstenning/annotator-store-py/README.txt

 For example if you have mounted it at '/store' you would have:

+    GET /store/annotation # list annotation
     POST /store/annotation # create
     GET /store/annotation/id # get annotation
+    POST /store/annotation/id # update annotation
+    DELETE /store/annotation/id # delete annotation

-Attributes for these methods (in particular annotation values) may be provided either as individual query parameters or as as json payload (encoded in standard method in a parameters named json).
+Attributes for these methods (in particular annotation values) may be provided either as individual query parameters or as as json payload (encoded in standard way as argument to a parameter named json).
+Returned data will be json encoded.

 Annotations have the following attributes:

-  * uri: doc id
+  * url: doc id
   * note: text of annotation
   * range(s): list of range objects.
 Each range object has:
     * format: range format (defines syntax/semantics of start end)
     * start: xpath, offset (for default html format)
     * end: xpath, offset (for default html format)
-  * [optional] quote
+  * [optional] quote (the quoted text -- or snippet thereof)
-  * [optional] created
+  * [optional] created (datetime of creation)

 Changelog
 =========